Honolulu Museum of Art: Other educational resources

 The Robert Allerton Art Research Library is open to college-level students, members, and other adults for art historical research.
 It is a non-circulating collection of over 40,000 volumes in a closed stack system and includes general reference materials, museum archives, artist files, and auction catalogues.
 Free Internet access is provided.

 Lending Collection: Art objects, crafts and folk arts from around the world, books, and art work reproductions are some of the many items available for loan in the Lending Collection.
 The Lending Collection is available to schools, libraries, and other community organizations.

 Luce Pavilion Complex

-The Luce Pavilion complex, opened May 13, 2001, includes a new cafe, gift shop, and a two-story building with two 4000 sqft galleries.
+The Luce Pavilion complex opened on May 13, 2001, and includes a cafe, gift shop, and a two-story building with two 4000 sqft galleries.
 Other facilities include underground storage, loading dock, dry-pipe fire sprinklers, vertical transportation systems for passengers, remote video broadcast capabilities, conservation lighting control systems, and climate control system.
 The Luce Pavilion Complex is completely wheelchair accessible.
 The project cost over $9 million.